dajudge/kafkaproxy/README.md

 * Network topologies preventing direct access to the broker nodes
 * Multiple networks from which broker nodes should be reachable
 * DNS resolution restrictions when accessing TLS secured broker nodes
+* Using the sidecar pattern for TLS termination in Kubernetes

 This is where kafkaproxy comes into play and allows for transparent relaying of the Kafka wire protocol by rewriting the relevant parts of the communication where the brokers publish the endpoint names - with user-configurable endpoints